alanprado1/enterprise-security-grc-lab/docs/phase-1-architecture.md

 A simpler design might use just a DMZ and an internal zone.
 Four zones were chosen deliberately:

 - **Simulated Internet zone** exists so the attacking machine (Kali) is architecturally identical to a real external attacker, without ever touching a real public IP or risking an ISP abuse complaint for generating brute-force traffic on a residential connection.
-- **DMZ** hosts only the honeypot — nothing else.
+- **DMZ** hosts only the honeypot, nothing else.
 If it were shared with other services, a compromise of the honeypot would put those services at risk too.
 - **Internal zone** simulates a real corporate endpoint, generating legitimate background telemetry (Windows Security Events) that a SOC analyst would need to distinguish from attacker activity.
 - **Management zone** is isolated because in a real enterprise, security tooling (SOAR platforms, SIEM collectors) sits on a hardened network that ordinary user traffic, and certainly internet traffic should never be able to reach.